Get free weekly resources from us!

 Here’s where noticing gets good!
 Nothing warms a parent, grandparent, or caregiver’s heart more than someone seeing something positive in their child.
 Just like when Jesus used Mary’s name in the garden or when he named Peter “the rock,” you can do the same for kids.

 Now, it’s effortless to notice the “easy” kids.
 “I admire how Cierra uses her artistic talents during crafts.”
 “I see Luke really is a leader when it comes to games.”
-It’s more difficult, yet even more powerful, when a child is a handful.
+It’s more difficult, yet even more powerful, to notice a child who might cause disruptions.
 But you can do it!
 You might say, “I admire how Cooper is so exuberant,” or “Anna has such a kind heart when someone is left out.”
-Speak the positives you notice—I promise they’re there!
+Speak the positive attributes you notice.
+I promise they’re there!
 Tell parents personally.
 Write it.
 Email it.
 Whatever works for you.
 It can even be one sentence.
 You’ll discover this skill comes in handy in all sorts of relationships!

 First, trust the Holy Spirit to use your choices of programming and curriculum to spark the most powerful and surprising tool: talking about faith.
 When it comes to matters of faith, conversation is crucial to integrating a lifelong relationship with Jesus.
 If families compartmentalize faith-talk to “Get in the car we’re going to church now,” well…that just doesn’t count.